BSCNRB595022/college-ecommerce-db-group-vi/src/guide/1_installation.md

 ### Step 3: Start the Server and navigate to the webapp's dashboard

-- Return to your command prompt and execute the following commands:
+- Open a new command prompt and execute the following commands:
 - Navigate to the repository folder

 ```bash